bevyengine/bevy-website/content/news/2020-11-03-bevy-0.3/index.md

 #### Getting an Entity's Component (in milliseconds, smaller is better)

-Note: these numbers are for running the test 100,000 times, not for an individual component lookup
+Note: these numbers are for getting a component 100,000 times, not for an individual component lookup

 ![getting an entity's component](ecs_get_component.svg)